Creating custom themes

 }

-Running yarn build:themes or npm run build:themes will take your added theme definitions from reshaped.config.js file and compile them into the src/themes folder.
-Script will create a folder for each theme and theme fragment with a variables files inside.
+Running yarn build:themes or npm run build:themes will take the theme definitions from the reshaped.config.js file and compile them into the src/themes folder.
+The script will create a folder for each theme and theme fragment with variable files inside.

 src